laserpants/elm-update-pipeline/README.md

         |> andThen (showToast "Color changed to orange")
 ```

-The applicative interface, `map2`, `map3`, etc., together with `andMap`, addresses the need to map functions with more than one parameter over `( model, Cmd msg )` input values.
+The applicative interface, `map2`, `map3`, etc., together with `andMap`, addresses the need to map functions with more than one parameter over `( model, Cmd msg )` inputs.

 ```elm
 type alias Model =